Taylor Hicks: 2009–present: The Distance

 In 2009 Hicks released his second album, The Distance, on his own label, Modern Whomp Records, on March 10, 2009.
 The first single, "What's Right Is Right", was added to AC adds on January 27, 2009.
 The single reached number 24 on Hot Adult Contemporary Tracks.
 It was produced by Simon Climie and Dennis Morgan.

 In May 2009, Taylor Hicks made Forbes "Top Ten earning American Idol stars" list, coming in at number 10, with over $300,000 earned from album sales and from his role as "Teen Angel" in the national tour of Grease.

 In May 2011, Taylor Hicks opened ORE Drink and Dine restaurant in Birmingham, Alabama.
 Birmingham Magazine readers voted ORE as Birmingham's "Best New Restaurant" in the fall of 2011.
 ORE Drink and Dine re-opened as Saw's Juke Joint, a barbecue and live music bar, on October 30, 2012.

 On June 14, 2011, Taylor Hicks performed at Bama Rising: A Benefit Concert For Alabama Tornado Recovery at the Birmingham Jefferson Convention Center.
 According to Billboard, the Bama Rising benefit concert raised an estimated $2.2 million for Alabama tornado relief efforts.

 On April 19, 2012, Hicks appeared on American Idol and announced he would begin a one-year residency at Bally's in Las Vegas on June 26 that has been extended until December 2013.
 Entertainment Weekly magazine revealed that Hicks would be a celebrity contestant on Fox's dating show The Choice.

 On August 30, 2012, Hicks performed for the 2012 Republican National Convention in Tampa, Florida.

 Hicks was the first male Idol to be featured on a Grammy-winning album when he performed "Friday" on Jimmy Fallon's Blow Your Pants Off, which won for Best Comedy Album in 2013.

 In July 2013, Hicks attended the Evolution 2013 fighting game tournament as a competitor for Super Smash Bros.
 Melee.
 Hicks finished tied for 257th overall out of 709 players.

+In January 2017, Hicks recorded "Call Paul" — the theme song for ESPN's Paul Finebaum show.

 In September 2017, Taylor Hicks premiered his song, "Six Strings and Diamond Rings" with Billboard Music, his first musical release in eight years.

 Hicks hosted State Plate via the INSP channel for three season from 2016 to 2018 where he featured iconic dishes and ingredients from each state in the United States.

 Hicks debuted in his starring role as Charlie Anderson in the Serenbe Playhouse production of Shenandoah in March 2019.

+Hicks released the single, "Porch Swing", on February 20, 2023.
+Hicks made his Grand Ole Opry debut on June 16, 2023.